Hugofslopes/libft/ReadMe.md

 <p align="center">
     <img src="https://github.com/user-attachments/assets/6975bd5a-cfc3-4328-aa74-c9d67704e65a"/>
 </p>
-If it is a lowercase character, it returns its decimal value in uppercase.
+If <b>c</b> is a lowercase character, it returns its decimal value in uppercase.
 </details>

 <details>